fartingrocket/masternode_scripts/README.md

 > python3 masternode_scripts.py [option]
 ```

-only one option at a time is allowed
+Only one option at a time is allowed, except for --delete where arguments are required.

 # Examples: